Mastering TipKit: Basics

 }

-In the above code, we use the Tips.MaxDisplayCount(1) setting to ensure that the view of this Tip (whether it’s TipView or popoverTip) can only be displayed once.
-Once it has been displayed, TipKit will mark this Tip as invalid.
+In the code above, we set Tips.MaxDisplayCount(1) so that the Tip view (whether TipView or popoverTip) can only be displayed once.
+Once shown, TipKit will set this Tip to an invalidated state.

-TipKit also provides another option to ignore the global display frequency strategy (see below):
+TipKit also provides another option for ignoring the global display frequency policy (see below):

 Swift